brianberns/AutoDiff/Readme.md

 # Dual numbers

-Our generic function will now work for any numeric type, as long as that type overloads the necessary underlying members, such as `+`, `*`, `One`, `Sin`, and `Sqrt`.
+Our generic function will now work for any type, as long as that type overloads the necessary underlying members, such as `+`, `*`, `One`, `Sin`, and `Sqrt`.
 We can even write our own such type, which implements [dual numbers](https://en.wikipedia.org/wiki/Dual_number).
 A dual number is a tuple where the first item is a regular value and the second item is a derivative: